the episode

 Kimberly Faith: Yeah.

+John McLarty: Oh, okay.
+I was down another verse.
 Knowing this, that our old man was crucified with him, that the body of sin might be done away with, that we should no longer be slaves of sin.
-For he who has died for he who has died has been freed from sin.
+For he who has died has been freed from sin.
 Now if we died with Christ, we believe that we shall also live with him knowing that Christ having been raised from the dead dies no more.
 Death no longer has dominion over him.
 For the death that he died, he died to sin once for all, but the life that he lives, he lives to God.
+Likewise, ye also reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.
+Yeah.
+That’s Romans 6:6-11.

 Kimberly Faith: Yeah.
-So so, you know, Paul is explaining we we were reckoned.
-We’re that’s an accounting term.
+So, you know, Paul is explaining that we were reckoned.
+That’s an accounting term.
 In other words, we are alive in Christ.
 And the Bible says that because he died to sin once for all, he’s alive.
+He is alive and therefore we are alive.
+And so it’s an accounting term, you know?

-Kimberly Faith: And it’s the same as as, you know, an adoption.
+Kimberly Faith: Right.
+Right.
+Exactly.
+So, you know, when God renders the verdict that we are not guilty, you know, that’s the judge of all creation slamming down his gavel and declaring not guilty.
+And it’s the same as, you know, an adoption.
 Okay.
 You are for you are and when I do adoptions, the judge says this child is now the child of, you know, the husband and wife as if born to them in wedlock.
 You know?
-That’s and so he’s he’s turning back the clock on child’s life as if born.
+And so he’s turning back the clock on the child’s life as if born.

 John McLarty: And I love this.
-When I adopted you your brother and sister, they actually reissued birth certificates.
+When I adopted you, your brother and sister, they actually reissued birth certificates.

 Kimberly Faith: Yeah.
 Yeah.
 They reissued birth certificates.

 Kimberly Faith: Yeah.
-And so you kind of so if God is the judge and he’s declaring us when we have received Jesus Christ, our Lord and savior, if he is declaring us not guilty, what does this mean?
+And so if God is the judge and he’s declaring us when we have received Jesus Christ, our Lord and savior, if he is declaring us not guilty, what does this mean?
 Is this a temporary acquittal, a probationary pardon, or is it a verdict of eternal justification?
 I mean, either the blood of Christ fully satisfied divine justice or it didn’t.
 There’s no appeal.
+There’s no higher court to, you know, that can undo this verdict.

 John McLarty: No higher court that can undo God’s reckoning and justification.

 Kimberly Faith: Right.
 Right.
-So as we kind of talk through these seven reasons according to God’s word that you cannot lose your salvation, just I’d I’d like for us to kind of keep in mind that this idea of what we call eternal security speaks to the very nature of God.
-This is not just some, you know, God is not a a God of whims.
-He says he, you know, he does it and he does it and he holds his word as good because he can his nature says he can be trusted.
+So as we kind of talk through these seven reasons according to God’s word that you cannot lose your salvation, I’d like for us to kind of keep in mind that this idea of what we call eternal security speaks to the very nature of God.
+This is not just some, you know, God is not a God of whims.
+He says he, you know, he does it and he does it and he holds his word as good because he his nature says he can be trusted.

 John McLarty: Yeah.
 And there’s another again, I don’t have the Bible verse right here, but where it says it’s impossible for God to lie.
-Yes.
-Yes.
-So, yeah, his this, salvation is based on his nature.

 Kimberly Faith: Yeah.

 Kimberly Faith: Yeah, it’s done.
 So let’s start with number one, which is justification, okay, is God’s legal declaration, and it’s not a human declaration.
-So why don’t you go ahead and
+So why don’t you go ahead and read Romans

-John McLarty: read Romans?
-Yeah.
+John McLarty: Yeah.
 And I was looking at that one before, but yeah, this is a great verse.
-Romans five one, therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.
+Romans 5:1, therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.
 And I love that.
+Justified by faith.
+And then as we talked about earlier, we have peace

-He wants us.
-That’s the whole idea of salvation.
-Really, true salvation is resting Yeah.
-In him, trusting in him.
-And so it’s it should give us peace, and we have peace.
+John McLarty: In him, trusting in him.
+And so it should give us peace, and we have peace.

 John McLarty: We can rest in it.

 Kimberly Faith: That’s right.
-And what’s what’s crazy, I I listened to a lady who said to me, well, I you know, how do you know that if I I decide later that I don’t wanna be saved, I don’t wanna be part of God’s family, you know, why can’t I undo that?
-Well, because I told her, because you don’t have jurisdiction over God.
+And what’s crazy, I listened to a lady who said to me, well, how do you know that if I decide later that I don’t want to be saved, I don’t want to be part of God’s family, you know, why can’t I undo that?
+Well I told her, because you don’t have jurisdiction over God.
 You know?
-Mhmm.
+If you were truly born again, then you don’t have jurisdiction.
+It’d be like me saying to the judge who decreed my adoption, I don’t want to be adopted anymore.

-John McLarty: good analogy.
+John McLarty: That’s a good analogy.

 Kimberly Faith: Right.
 Or if a judge declares